 Over the years, The Honest Brook Music Festival has had the pleasure of presenting many young musicians just coming into their own professionally, as well as many well-established artists.

-The Festival’s artistic mission and financial performance is overseen by the Board of Directors:
+The Festival’s artistic mission and financial performance is overseen by its Board of Directors:

 Michael Cannon – President, Treasurer, and Artistic Director